telerik/ajax-docs/api/server/Telerik.Web.UI.ImageEditor.Serialization/ImageOperationSerializerBase.md

 `System.Boolean` True if the provided data is relevant to the current image operation.
 False otherwise.

-###  FromData
+###  Serialize

-Constructs an image operation from the provided data input
+Serializes the image operation

 #### Parameters

-#### data `System.Collections.Generic.Dictionary{System.String,System.Object}`
+#### operation `Telerik.Web.UI.ImageEditor.IImageOperation`

-The data content representing an image operation
+The operation that should be serialized

 #### Returns

+`System.String` The string representation of the serialized image operation

+###  ToData

+Constructs a key/value pair collection from the image operation.

+#### Parameters

+#### operation `Telerik.Web.UI.ImageEditor.IImageOperation`

-`Telerik.Web.UI.ImageEditor.IImageOperation` An image operation represented by the provided data
+The image operation, from which the data is contructed

+#### Returns

+`System.Collections.Generic.Dictionary`2` The constructed data from the image operation